NMillard/dapr-demo/DaprDemo/topics/Application-deployment.md

   take time, and educating the team about it might slow down the initial deployment process.
 - Debugging Complexity: Debugging applications using Dapr can be complicated because issues may lie either in your application code or within Dapr’s runtime environment.
 If problems emerge, it might require more effort to identify and solve them.
-- Maturity: Although Dapr has shown much promise, it’s still relatively new compared to other similar tools.
-Therefore, it may lack certain advanced features or integrations that are readily available in other more established platforms.
+- Maturity: Although Dapr has shown much promise, it’s still during the early development phase.
+Not everything is documented and you sometimes have to dig deep to investigate a certain issue.
 - Dependencies: Although Dapr simplifies the process of running microservices, it adds another layer of dependency.
 It means any extra complexity, bugs, or vulnerabilities associated with Dapr become your problem too.
 - Operational Complexity: Operating a Dapr cluster in a production environment may involve additional operational complexity.
 Configuration, security, upgrades, and monitoring need to be taken care of, which can introduce potential points of failure or complication.

 Overall, while Dapr greatly simplifies the deployment process and mitigates common headaches in distributed systems, it's beneficial to be aware of potential challenges that may arise in the deployment phase, to plan and account for these possibilities.

 ## Deploying daprized apps